gautam-patadiya/vue-laravel-file-manager/README.md

 ```
 <file-manager></file-manager>
 ```
-For permission try this
+For permission or additional Parameter try this
 ```
-<file-manager :props={delete:false, upload: false}></file-manager>
+<file-manager :props={delete:false, upload: false, additionalParam: "foo=bar"}></file-manager>
 ```
 Default both permission will be true.
 Make sure you pass boolean only to make it false.
+Also, note that additional param you will get only initialization time.

 Don't forget add a csrf token to head block in your Laravel view and add bootstrap 4 and fontawesome 5 styles
 ```